samtron1412/docs/software/sublime.md

 5. Stop recording the macro by going to Tools > Stop Recording Macro
 6. You can now test your macro by Tools > Playback Macro (optional)
 7. Save your macro by going to Tools > Save Macro (ex: EndOfLine.sublime-macro)
-8. Create a shortcut by adding this between the square brackets in your in your Preferences > Key Bindings - User file:
+8. Create a key binding by adding this between the square brackets in your in your Preferences > Key Bindings - User file:

         {
         "keys": ["super+;"], "command": "run_macro_file", "args": {"file": "Packages/User/EndOfLine.sublime-macro"}